ODM2/YODA-File/README.md

 The key feature of a YODA file that distiguishes it from generic YAML is that a YODA file (1) organizes data into a comma-separated data array (e.g. a data table or DataFrame) with multiple columns and rows, and (2) provides all the metadata of an [ODM2](https://github.com/ODM2/ODM2) [Dataset](https://github.com/ODM2/ODM2/blob/master/doc/ODM2Docs/core_datasets.md) so that the data array can be parsed by software into an [ODM2](https://github.com/ODM2/ODM2) database instance.

+[YODA Profiles](https://github.com/ODM2/YODA-File/blob/master/doc/YODA_profiles.md) have been developed for common dataset types to expectations for the data array block and to facilitate data/metadata input forms/templates for the end-user.

 A YODA File will be structurally validated against required and optional ODM2 fields and controlled vocabularies using [JSON Schema](http://json-schema.org/), which provides a means for documenting the YODA File Schema and set of software tools for validating any JSON file against our schema.
 This **work in progress** can be found in the [YODA-Tools repository](https://github.com/ODM2/YODA-Tools).

 We are also developing the [YODA Tools](https://github.com/ODM2/YodaTools) library, which is built upon the [ODM2PythonAPI](https://github.com/ODM2/ODM2PythonAPI) to create YODA files from our [YODA Excel Templates](https://github.com/ODM2/YODA-File/tree/master/excel_templates) or from an ODM2 database and to import YODA Files into an ODM2 database.
 YODA Files will thus serve as an interchange format between components of the [ODM2 Software Ecosystem](http://www.odm2.org/).